 Intermediate-Advanced Greek Reading: Plato's Phaedrus

 Mon.
-9pm Eastern
+9pm Eastern (note time change)

 Level: This course is intended for students with intermediate to advanced knowledge of Ancient Greek.

 Textbook: Plato, Phaedrus edited [with commentary] by Harvey Yunis (Cambridge: UP, 2011)

 Sections capped at: 5 students.
 If the course is sold-out, please fill out this waiting-list form.

 Arkadi was born and raised in Leningrad, USSR.
 He was among the founders and faculty of the first independent School of Religion and Philosophy there.
 He has a Ph.D. in Early History of Christian Doctrine from Princeton Theological Seminary.
 Publications include: a monograph on Clement of Alexandria (American and Russian editions); an annotated translation of a treatise by Maximus Confessor (two Russian editions).
 Since 2004, he has been a regular participant of the Classical Philosophy Reading Group at Princeton.